FOR IMMEDIATE RELEASE

 202-463-5379 | email@example.com

-In the coming weeks, AFTI will work with the Administration and members of Congress to pursue public policy options that help create a level playing field for U.S. exporters operating in India.
-Additionally, AFTI will outline the consequences of inaction, specifically as they relate to job creation, economic growth and continued innovation.
+AFTI will continue to work with members of Congress, the Obama Administration and the Government of India to pursue public policy options to level the playing field for U.S. exporters operating in India.

-AFTI members include: The National Association of Manufacturers, U.S Chamber of Commerce’s Global Intellectual Property Center, American Business Conference, American Foundry Society, Biotechnology Industry Association, California Manufacturers & Technology Association, CropLife America, the Emergency Committee for American Trade, Motion Picture Association of America, National Equipment Manufacturers Association, National Foreign Trade Council, Pharmaceutical Research and Manufacturers of America, Solar Energy Industries Association, and The Telecommunications Industry Association.
+AFTI members include: The National Association of Manufacturers, U.S. Chamber of Commerce’s Global Intellectual Property Center, American Business Conference, Association of Equipment Manufacturers, American Foundry Society, Association of the Nonwoven Fabrics Industry, Biotechnology Industry Association, California Manufacturers & Technology Association, CropLife America, the Emergency Committee for American Trade, Motion Picture Association of America, National Electrical Manufacturers Association, National Foreign Trade Council, Pharmaceutical Research and Manufacturers of America, Solar Energy Industries Association, and the Telecommunications Industry Association.

 The Alliance for Fair Trade with India (AFTI) is committed to supporting U.S. businesses fighting against unfair and discriminatory treatment in India.
 For more information, go to AFTIndia.org.